 Root: Taproot, creeping horizontal roots with buds.
 Taproot can reach 1m in depth.

 Yellow/Common Toadflax (Linaria vulgaris)

 Differences: Yellow/common toadflax generally has longer leaves that are thinner and lance-shaped.
 They resemble a bottle brush.

 Where did it come from?
 Europe.
 Introduced as a garden ornamental.

-Dalmatian toadflax is adapted to a wide variety of conditions.
-It can be found on disturbed roadsides, fields, gardens, cultivated land, grasslands, and the grassland-forest transition.
-It spreads by seed and roots; a single plant can produce 500,000 seeds each year.
+Where does it grow here?
+It is adapted to a wide variety of conditions.
+It can be found on disturbed roadsides, fields, gardens, cultivated land, grasslands and grassland-forest transition areas.
+It is a very common invasive found throughout our region.

 Reproduction: By seeds, root and root buds.
 A single plant can produce up to 500,000 seeds each year.
 Seeds can remain viable in the soil for up to 10 years

 When does it grow, flower & seed?
 Sprouts April-May.
 Flowers June-August.
 Seeds September-August.

 Spreads By: Wind and animals.
 Wildlife and birds eat the seed and seed hears.
 This includes deer & elk.

 Southern Interior Weed Management Committee.
 2016.
 Invasive Plants of the Southern Interior BC.
 86pgs.